 2. Your pitch to Oprah Magazine must be meaningful.

-So, before you make a pitch, heed the advice of The Oprah Magazine former Executive Articles Editor Dawn Raffel who says the magazine teaches people how to live their best life: “It’s about realizing your own greatest potential and also about making a contribution to others.”
+So, before you make a pitch to Oprah’s magazine, heed the advice of The Oprah Magazine former Executive Articles Editor Dawn Raffel who says the magazine teaches people how to live their best life: “It’s about realizing your own greatest potential and also about making a contribution to others.”

-Whether you want to write about yourself, be written about, or write about someone else, for Oprah Magazine ask yourself these two questions:
+Whether you want to write about yourself, be written about, or write about someone else, to get a placement in Oprah Magazine ask yourself these two questions:

 - Are you making a difference in a big way?